kjjkjjzyayufqza/ssbh_lib/ssbh_data/AI_NEXT_STEPS_V12_ENCODER.md

 - Converting a 361-frame `.anim` produces a `.nuanmb` that:
   - loads in-game without crashing
   - plays translation/rotation/scale over time (not only the first frame)
-  - matches the source animation within expected lossy compression error
+  - matches the source animation without compression loss

+## When To Revisit Compression

+Only after:

+- Confirming the exact runtime invariants via **IDA Pro** (including the meaning of `u32@0x14` and how `flags/bits` select variants).
+- Replacing heuristic decoding with a strict, single-path implementation that matches the IDA Pro control flow.